 Casting angles make all the difference

 When fishing riprap with topwater frogs, it’s important to utilize the correct casting angles.
-Similar to any other bass fishing technique, keeping your bait in the most productive strike zones is paramount.
+Similar to any other bass fishing technique, keeping your bait in the most productive strike zones for frogs is paramount.

 “It’s essential to make parallel casts to riprap,” Grigsby said.
 “You’re probably not going to pull fish from 15 or 20 feet away to eat your frog, so keeping the frog within a few feet of the rocks will draw a lot more blowups.
 The large majority of your bites will come within 3 to 5 feet of the riprap.”